 Last week I was invited to the opening of Busaba Eathai in Dubai.
-Busaba is a London-based chain of Thai restaurants founded by Alan Yau, who is also the man behind Wagamama, Hakkasan and Yauatcha.
+Busaba is a London-based chain of Thai restaurants founded by Alan Yau, who is also the man behind Wagamama, Hakkasan and the dim sum restaurant Yauatcha.

 My +1 and I had some difficulties finding the place, so we arrived a bit late.
 I hope they’ve changed the maps down at The Beach JBR, because they were misleading, to put it mildly.

 During winter (and sometimes even summer) Bangkok is like my second home, and I think I’ve visited Thailand more than 15 times through the years.
 In Bangkok I always eat plenty of street food because it’s delicious and cheap.
 I don’t mind eating my food from a plastic bag, while sitting on a ramshackle chair on the pavement.
 In fact I even suspect that some of the flavors and smells I associate with Thai food aren’t really from the food itself, but from the urban surroundings down Bangkok’s busy sois.

 I therefore usually get a bit suspicious, when you take what’s basically just plain Thai street food and serve it in sleek, comfortable surroundings, for a heavily inflated price.
 Usually the food lacks flavor, because the menu has been adapted to non-Thai taste buds and all authenticity is lost.